-- a.
-For non-age restricted projects only: Each and every household must be homeless or at imminent risk of homelessness immediately prior to tenancy or include a veteran and be identified as needing services to maintain housing.
-Certification of status must be obtained from the household.
-See Appendix J for sample.
-Eligible projects may be either transitional or permanent supportive housing and may use the single room occupancy (SRO) model.
-Services may be provided for residents through a third party or the project, but must include at a minimum: - An initial assessment of each resident's needs prior to or within one week of movein and a written plan developed to address each need. - Regular case management, including ongoing assessments of residents' needs and the efficacy of the services being provided in meeting the identified needs. - Coordination of benefits and services to assist residents in becoming permanently housed.
-15 points - b.
-For both age restricted and non-age restricted projects: Greater than or equal to 10% but fewer than 100% of all units are reserved for households that include a veteran or are homeless or at imminent risk of homelessness immediately prior to tenancy and be identified as needing services to maintain housing.
-Service requirements are the same as those specified in 3a above. - 4.
-Service Enriched Housing for Age Restricted Units - Contracting with a VNA/homecare agency to provide onsite health clinics at no cost to residents (although Medicare and other insurances may be billed for services) for a minimum of ten years from initial occupancy.
+- 4. Service Enriched Housing for Age Restricted Units - Contracting with a VNA/homecare agency to provide onsite health clinics at no cost to residents (although Medicare and other insurances may be billed for services) for a minimum of ten years from initial occupancy.
 Health clinics may include, but are not limited to flu shots, blood pressure, cholesterol and diabetes screening, and foot care.
 Clinics must be provided by a licensed healthcare professional.
-A minimum of 1/16th hour per unit per month is required to be provided no less frequently than bi-monthly.
+A minimum of 1/16 hour, per unit, per month is required to be provided no less frequently than bi-monthly.
 Onsite health clinics cannot be used to meet Threshold Requirements for Service Coordination per HFA:109.06.H and Appendix I. Sponsors who fail to fulfill tenant service enrichment commitments will be penalized five points (adjusted proportionally to the total points possible for any particular year) in the "Developer Experience" scoring section for all future project applications for a period of five years after the deficiency is cited by the Authority.
-5 points - 5.
-Community Based Supported Housing/Existing Rental Housing Properties Developer/owners willing to commit, through a formal memorandum of understanding with the State of New Hampshire and NHHFA, to make existing qualifying units(3) available for community based housing for persons with disabilities, as defined in the Settlement Agreement approved 2/12/14